 Risk assessments have been produced for all educational activities carried out on the Elan Estate.
 Copies of these are available to staff leading educational visits on request.
 Staff in charge of visiting educational parties are held fully responsible for the conduct of all members of their party whilst on the Elan Estate.
 The overall welfare and health and safety of the pupils are the responsibility of the visiting group's staff.

 We also have a generic health and Safety document: Safety Information For Educational Groups, click on the link to view this important information.
-Elan Valley Countryside Ranger staff are qualified First Aiders and are DBS checked.
+Elan Valley Ranger staff are qualified First Aiders and are DBS checked.

 All pupils must wear trousers and have waterproof clothes available, even in summer as the weather is very changeable throughout the year!
 Appropriate footwear is essential, preferably walking boots or other footwear with good non-slip soles.
 Wellies are not normally required - please check when booking.
 Even in warm weather, shorts and skirts are not recommended due to the increased risk of tick bites, particularly when visiting woodland areas.